 If you want to create the repository with immutability enabled, make sure that either version-level immutability support or blob versioning is enabled on the specified storage account, and the default time-based retention policy is not configured for the account.
 For more information, see the Veeam Backup for Microsoft Azure User Guide, section How Immutability Works.

-- From the Gateway server drop-down list, select a gateway server that will be used to access Blob storage.
+- [Applies only if you have chosen to create a standard repository] From the Gateway server drop-down list, select a gateway server that will be used to access the repository.